 |Key Skills||Creativity, listening, customer service, and time management|

 A barber typically must graduate from a state-licensed barber school.
-Many programs are administered through for-profit institutions, although non-profit and public schools also offer barbering training.
-The length of these programs can vary, but they usually take at least nine months to complete.
-These programs are offered as certificate, diploma or associate degree programs.
-Aspiring barbers learn how to properly style, cut and shave hair.
-They train to properly sanitize and maintain all the tools, such as scissors, combs and razors, used in this trade.
-Additionally, they may be trained in nail and skin treatments.
+Many programs are administered through for-profit institutions, although nonprofit and public schools also offer barbering training.
+The length of these programs varies, but they usually take at least nine months to complete.
+These programs are offered as certificate, diploma or associate's degree programs.
+Aspiring barbers learn how to style, cut and shave hair.
+They're taught to properly sanitize and maintain all tools, such as scissors, combs and razors.
+Additionally, they may receive training in nail and skin treatments.

 - Participate in an apprenticeship.
 Some schools offer barber apprenticeships, which combine paid on-the-job experiences with classroom instruction.
-These agreements are typically offered through technical colleges and last two years.
-This could help prepare individuals in states that require experience before qualifying for licensure.
+Apprenticeships are offered through technical colleges and last two years.
+They give students the necessary experience needed to apply for licensure.

 Step 2: Acquire State Licensure

-Every state requires that barbers be licensed, and eligibility requirements vary in each state.
-Graduating from an approved barber school is generally required.
-States may set age requirements, require a high school diploma or GED, or both.
+Every state requires that barbers be licensed, and eligibility qualifications vary in each state.
+Prerequisites include graduating from an approved barber school, meeting a set age requirement, and submitting proof of a high school diploma or GED.
 Some states may accept an apprenticeship working under a licensed barber in lieu of school training.
 Others require an apprenticeship in addition to completing a formal course of study.
 Barbers meeting state requirements must pass an examination for licensure.

-The examination can consist of multiple parts, including written, oral and skill portions.
-In order to get a license, a fee is typically required.
-Barbers may need to renew their licenses.
+The examination consists of multiple parts, including written, oral and skill portions.
+In order to get a license, a fee must be paid.
+Barbers need to renew their licenses, and renewal times are different in each state.
 It's often possible to receive credit for cosmetology training that can be used for earning a license as a barber.

-- Take continuing education courses in barbering.
-Not only can they help fulfill renewal requirements, but they can help barbers learn about new trends and policies.
-By understanding modern trends, a barber can meet the hairstyle demands of customers or make recommendations based on a customer's hair.
+Continuing education courses in barbering fulfill renewal requirements, and they help barbers stay current about new trends and policies.
+By understanding modern trends, a barber can meet the hairstyle demands of customers, or make recommendations based on a customer's hair.